 The demolition was about 70% complete by March 8.
 The framing contractors laid out the new walls and soffit and the plumber had the water and waste lines laid out as well as the lines for the grease trap.

-Carey Hughes communicated with Margaret “MJ” Adams, Marketing Director for Smoothie King, “Chandlee and Sons will build your group the best-looking Smoothie King in the state!”
-She remarked, “Yes, Carey, you and Chandlee and Sons are on point!
+Carey Hughes communicated with Margaret “MJ” Adams, Marketing Director for Smoothie King, “Chandlee Construction will build your group the best-looking Smoothie King in the state!”
+She remarked, “Yes, Carey, you and Chandlee Construction are on point!
 This is the best darn Smoothie King built, and we have seen them in every state.
 I can’t wait to write your review and start on the next store!”

 This Smoothie King franchise is in Suite 405 at 6575 Sugarloaf Parkway.